-The short answer is you don’t need to make the rescue media every time you backup.
+You don’t need to make the rescue media every time you back up.

 Become a Patron of Ask Leo! and go ad-free!

 - Create rescue media when you first install your backup program.

 - Create new rescue media when taking major version updates of the program.

 - Create new rescue media if the regular update process indicates that there are important fixes to the rescue media.

 - Even if you do none of the above, you can make rescue media when you need it, using a different computer.

 In order to restore a backup image to a hard drive, that hard drive can’t be in use by any other software.
 Booting from the hard drive means that Windows itself is using it, so you need to boot from something else.